afeldman-nm/vllm-enc-dec-rfc/rfc.md

 vLLM encoder/decoder infrastructure should be compatible with most of the existing vLLM quantization methods, because the specialized quantization kernels are only employed for GEMM operations involving the learned weight matrices ($W_q$, $W_k$, etc.), whereas the encoder/decoder work really only modifies how the `Attention(q, k, v, kv_cache)` layer behaves & does not impact the learned weight matrices at all.

-However, vLLM encoder/decoder infrastructure *may* be incompatible with FP8.
+It is less clear whether vLLM encoder/decoder infrastructure would be incompatible with FP8.
 It does appear that a specialized quantized KV cache kernel is employed by the `Attention(q, k, v, kv_cache)` layer when FP8 quantization is employed.

 ### Support encoder/decoder multimodality